MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 2. Feed experience in OneNote Win32 desktop application
 3. Feed experience in OneNote Online
 4. Feed experience in Outlook Web App
-5. Feed experience in Edge shoreline
+5. Feed experience in Microsoft Edge sidebar
 6. OneNote Sticky Notes

 The exception which is logged as a separate data event helps in identifying its origin.
 The corresponding diagnostic traces that are logged with this event provide additional information to investigate the issue further.